Lightner Witmer: James McKeen Cattell and the Experimental Psychological Lab

-While at Pennsylvania he was introduced to experimental psychologist James McKeen Cattell, who inspired him to begin studying in the emerging field of psychology.
-George Fullerton, a member of The university, brought Cattell to join the faculty of the university.
-At this time, Cattell was known as one of the best-trained psychologists, educated by influential psychologist, Wilhelm Maximilian Wundt.
+While at UPenn, Witmer was introduced to experimental psychologist James McKeen Cattell, who inspired him to begin studying in the emerging field of psychology.
+George Stuart Fullerton, a faculty member of the university, brought Cattell to join the faculty.
+At the time, Cattell was known as one of the best-trained psychologists, educated by the influential psychologist Wilhelm Maximilian Wundt.
 Witmer accepted Fullerton's offer to become Cattell's assistant.
-He decided to resign from the Rugby Academy and attend graduate school at the University of Pennsylvania.
+He decided to resign from the Rugby Academy and attend graduate school at UPenn.

-Witmer and Cattell worked together to found an experimental psychology lab with the purpose of studying individual differences by examining a range of subjects.
+Witmer and Cattell worked together to found an experimental psychology laboratory to study individual differences by examining a range of subjects.
 Witmer's main lab tasks were to gather data on individual differences in reaction times.
 Through these, he gained knowledge of psychological experiments.
 While at the lab, Witmer published a manual that explained how experimental psychology should be properly conducted.
-Witmer intended to get his doctoral degree under Cattell's supervision, but Cattell suddenly left the university (effectively abandoning his students and laboratory), to obtain a higher-paying position at Columbia University.
+Witmer intended to get his doctoral degree under Cattell's supervision, but Cattell suddenly left the university—effectively abandoning his students and laboratory—to obtain a higher-paying position at Columbia University.
 Witmer also left in search of a new teacher.

 Under Wundt's Supervision

-Cattell helped Witmer to get a job as assistant to Wilhelm Wundt at the University of Leipzig in 1891, also taking classes with Oswald Kulpe and Ludwig Strumpel.
-Historians have found no letters written by him to colleagues while under Wundt's supervision.
+Cattell helped Witmer to get a job as an assistant to Wilhelm Wundt at Leipzig University in 1891; Witmer also took classes with Oswald Külpe and Ludwig Strümpell.
+Historians have found no letters he wrote to colleagues while under Wundt's supervision.
 However, it is said that while Witmer was Wundt's assistant, they had several disagreements.
-One of those disputes was that Witmer desired to continue working on the study of reaction times he had previously started with Cattell, but Wundt insisted that they should study the aesthetic value of different visual forms, and other branches of psychology such as educational psychology and developmental psychology.
+One of those disputes was that Witmer desired to continue working on the study of reaction times he had previously started with Cattell, but Wundt insisted that they should study the aesthetic value of different visual forms, and other branches of psychology, such as educational psychology and developmental psychology.
 Witmer obtained his PhD in 1892 from Wundt.